Tony Attwood

-Anthony John Attwood (born 9 February 1952) is a British psychologist notable for his work on autism level one - previously known as Asperger’s syndrome.
+Anthony John Attwood (born 9 February 1952) is a British psychologist notable for his work on autism level 1.
 He resides in Queensland, Australia, where he is an associate professor at Griffith University.

 Education

 He received an honours degree in psychology from the University of Hull, an M.A. in clinical psychology from the University of Surrey and a Ph.D. from University College London supervised by Uta Frith.

 Research and career

-His books include Asperger's Syndrome: A Guide for Parents and Professionals, which has been translated into 20 languages and provides information on diagnosis, problems of social relations, sensory issues, motor control and other typical issues which face people with autism level one and their support networks.
+His books include Asperger's Syndrome: A Guide for Parents and Professionals, which has been translated into 20 languages and provides information on diagnosis, problems of social relations, sensory issues, motor control and other typical issues which face people with Asperger's and their support networks.
 His other books include The Complete Guide to Aspergers Syndrome, Exploring Feelings for Young Children with High-Functioning Autism or Aspergers Disorder, and From Like to Love for Young People with Aspergers Syndrome (Autism Spectrum Disorder): Learning How to Express and Enjoy Affection with Family and Friends.

-Attwood has a clinical practice at his diagnostic and treatment clinic for children and adults with autism level one, in Brisbane, begun in 1992.
+Attwood has a clinical practice at his diagnostic and treatment clinic for children and adults with Asperger's Syndrome, in Brisbane, begun in 1992.

 It took Attwood thirty years to notice that his own son, Will Attwood, was autistic, when rewatching childhood videos of him.
 Will had become addicted to drugs as a teenager and young adult and was jailed several times.
-Will Attwood later wrote a book on his experience, Asperger’s Syndrome and Jail.
+He later wrote a book on his experience, Asperger’s Syndrome and Jail.

+After 50 years of working in the autism field, Attwood recognized his own autism and shared his reflections publicly in March of 2026.